flick-web/dispatch/README.md

-# github.com/olafal0/dispatch
+# github.com/flick-web/dispatch

 Dispatch is a not-too-complicated framework meant for creating super quick and easy JSON APIs.
-Error handling, CORS, JSON parsing, and more are all handled out of the box—even user management and authentication!
+Error handling, CORS, JSON parsing, and more are all handled out of the box.

 ## Basic Usage